 \section{Concluding remarks}

-A trivial upper bound for the connectivity $\kappa(H)$ of a graph $H$ is its minimum degree $\delta(H)$.
-As we have observed in Proposition~\ref{prop:easy}, if $P$ is a set of $n\geq 3$ points in general position in the plane, then its disjointness graph of segments $D(P)$ has minimum degree $\delta(D(P))\geq \kappa(n):=\binom{\lfloor\frac{n-2}{2}\rfloor}{2}+\binom{\lceil\frac{n-2}{2}\rceil}{2}.$
+A trivial upper bound for the connectivity of a graph is its minimum degree .
+As we have observed in Proposition~\ref{prop:easy}, if is a set of points in general position in the plane, then its disjointness graph of segments has minimum degree

-From Corollary~\ref{cor:main} it follows that if $\delta(D(P))=\kappa(n)$, then $\kappa(D(P))=\delta(D(P))$, and hence Theorem~\ref{thm:main} is best possible for such point sets.
-On the other hand, we remark that not only the points in convex position satisfy the hypothesis of Corollary~\ref{cor:main}, but also any point set $P$ containing two points in $\overline{P}$ such that the line spanned by them separates $P$ into two sets of sizes as equal as possible.
-Finally, it would be interesting to determine a tight upper bound for $\delta(D(P))-\kappa(D(P))$ for the case in which $\delta(D(P))>\kappa(n)$.
+From Corollary~\ref{cor:main} it follows that if , then , and hence Theorem~\ref{thm:main} is best possible for such point sets.
+We remark that not only the points in convex position satisfy the hypothesis of Corollary~\ref{cor:main}, but also any point set containing two points in such that the line spanned by them separates into two sets of sizes as equal as possible.
+We believe that it would be interesting to determine a the exact value of for the case in which .

 Finally, we recall that the basic idea of the proof of Theorem~\ref{thm:main} is to construct, for each pair of nonadjacent vertices and in , a collection with at least pairwise internally disjoint paths.
 Surprisingly, we were able to form all these collections with paths of length at most , which implies that the diameter of is between and whenever .

 \acknowledgements{The authors would like to thank the two anonymous referees for their constructive comments, which helped us to improve the manuscript.}